pivot-access-ltd/bma-offline-docs/src/how-to-secure-maas-5196.md

 ```
 <a href="#heading--snaps-and-security"><h3 id="heading--snaps-and-security">About snap security</h3></a>

 Since snaps are fully confined or "sandboxed," they bring a lot of inherent security to the contained application.
-More detailed information can be found in [this snap blog ](https://snapcraft.io/blog/where-eagles-snap-snap-security-overview).
+More detailed information can be found in [this snap blog ](https://snapcraft.io/blog/where-eagles-vs Snapnap-security-overview).
 [/tab]
-[tab version="deb-3.2,deb-3.1,deb-3.0,deb-2.9" view="UI,CLI"]
+[tab version="v3.2 Packages,v3.1 Packages,v3.0 Packages,v2.9 Packages"]
 ``` bash
 chmod 640 /etc/maas/rackd.conf
 chmod 640 /etc/maas/regiond.conf